'Chikwelu is very complete technically and tactically' - Madrid coach Fernandez | Goal.com

 Having seen Chikwelu earn a scoring full debut against Athletic Club, the manager admits she is a huge bargain for the club.

-'I'm in love with African footballer and I think their player profile suits my model of play very well," Fernandez told Goal.
+'I'm in love with African footballer and I think their players' profile suits my model of play very well," Fernandez told Goal.

 "When the opportunity arose to sign Rita, I didn't think about it.
 After talking to her, it was clear to me she was the midfielder the team needed.